-Patients are referred to by BPHC as "Users."
-RPMS UDS Reporting defines "users" as any patient with one or more visits (encounters) during the time period specified (quarter or full year).
+RPMS UDS reporting defines a patient as having one or more visits (encounters) during the time period specified (quarter or full year).
 Encounters are documented face-to-face contacts between a user and a provider who exercises independent judgment in providing services to the user.
 Section 2.3 provides detailed citations from the BPHC UDS Manual.

-Based on the UDS definition, ALL RPMS visits (BPHC encounters) must meet the following criteria.
+Based on the UDS definition, all RPMS visits (BPHC encounters) must meet the following criteria.

 - 1. Must be a "complete" PCC visit, i.e., have a primary provider and a coded purpose of visit.
-This meets the BPHC definition, "...documented, face-to-face contact between a user and a provider who exercises independent judgment in the provision of services to the individual.
-To be included as an encounter, services rendered must be documented..." - 2.
+This meets the BPHC definition, "...documented, face-to-face contact between a patient and a provider who exercises independent professional judgment in the provision of services to the individual.
+To be included as an encounter, services rendered must be documented..."8 - 2.
 Must be to a location specified by the site in the Setup option (see section 3.1.1 Site Parameters: Locations).
 The System Manager will identify in the Site Parameters Setup all the location codes that should be included in the definition of a visit, including Home, satellite clinics, school, or other appropriate locations.
-The BPHC UDS Manual states, "...An encounter may take place in the health center, or at any other location in which project-supported activities are carried out.
-Examples of other locations include mobile vans, hospitals, patients' homes, schools, homeless shelters, and extended care facilities.
-Encounters also include contacts with patients who are hospitalized, where health center medical staff member(s) follow the patient during the hospital stay..." - 3.
+The BPHC UDS Manual states, "...An encounter may take place in the health center or at any other site or location in which project-supported activities are carried out.
+Examples of other sites and locations include mobile vans, hospitals, patients' homes, schools, homeless shelters, and extended care facilities.
+Encounters also include contacts with patients who are hospitalized, where health center medical staff member(s) follow the patient during the hospital stay..."9 - 3.
 Must be one of the following RPMS Service Categories: Ambulatory (A), Hospitalization (H), Day Surgery (S), Observation (O), Nursing Home Visit (R), Historical Event (E), or In-hospital (I).
-The following Service Categories do not fit the BPHC definition and are NOT included: Chart Review (C), Telephone Call (T), Not Found (N), Daily Hospitalization Data (D), and Ancillary Package Daily Data (X).

-Must NOT have an excluded clinic code.
+The following Service Categories do not fit the BPHC definition and are NOT included: Chart Review (C), Telephone Call (T), Not Found (N), Daily Hospitalization Data (D), and Ancillary Package Daily Data (X). - 4.
+Must not have an excluded clinic code.
 See section 2.3.2.1 for more the BPHC definition of eligible clinics.
 The following RPMS clinic codes do not fit the BPHC definition of an encounter.